ibizaman/blog/posts/2023-09-04-why-we-switched-from-mocks-to-stubs-when-testing-external-systems.md

+---
+title: Why we switched from mockx to stubs when testing external systems
+tags: go
+wip: true
+---

 In our codebase, access to practically all external resources (databases, other internal or external services) is done through a dedicated Go struct with dedicated methods.

 For example, to access the MongoDB User collection, you must initialize a User struct with a connection pool previously initiated.
 Then, you pass around this User instance in your codebase.
 The trick is that every function accepting this User struct actually expects a Go interface with the functions it needs.
 This way, in prod we give it the real deal but in tests we give it something else.